Cluster X-varieties at infinity: Introduction

 2mm {\bf Examples.}

 \begin{enumerate}

-\item The cluster ${\cal X}$-variety ${\cal X}_{\Delta}$ provided by a classical Dynkin diagrams $\Delta$, i.e. $\Delta=A_n$.
+\item The cluster Poisson variety ${\cal X}_{\Delta}$ provided by a classical Dynkin diagrams $\Delta$, i.e. $\Delta=A_n$.
 Its matrix $\varepsilon_{ij}$ is obtained by taking the Cartan matrix of the Dynkin diagrams $\Delta$, and making it skewsymmetrizable by killing the $2$'s on the diagonal and changing signs under the diagonal.

-\item The positive atlas on ${\cal M}_{0,n+3}$ assigned to a cyclic order of the points is a cluster ${\cal X}$-variety atlas.
-Namely, let us define a cluster seed assigned to a triangulation $T$.
+\item The positive atlas on ${\cal M}_{0,n+3}$ assigned to a cyclic order of the points is a cluster Poisson variety atlas.
+Namely, let us define a quiver assigned to a triangulation $T$.
 The lattice $\Lambda$ is the free abelian group generated by the diagonals of the triangulation, with a basis given by the diagonals.
 The bilinear form is given by the adjacency matrix.
 Namely, two diagonals $E$ and $F$ of the triangulation are called adjacent if they share a vertex, and there are no diagonals of the triangulation between them.
 We set $\varepsilon_{EF} =0$ if $E$ and $F$ are not adjacent.
 If they are, $\varepsilon_{EF} =1$ if $E$ is before $F$ according to the clockwise orientation of the diagonals at the vertex $v$ shared by $E$ and $F$, and $\varepsilon_{EF} = - 1$ otherwise.
 Mutations correspond to flips of the diagonals.
-One needs to check (an exercise) that the adjacency matrix changes under the flips according to formula (\ref{12.12.04.2a}), and that the coordinates $X^T_E$ mutate according to formulae (\ref{f3}).
-A zig-zag triangulation of $P_{n+3}$ provides a seed of type $A_n$.
+One shows that the adjacency matrix changes under the flips according to formula (\ref{12.12.04.2a}), and that the coordinates $X^T_E$ mutate according to formulae (\ref{f3}).
+A zig-zag triangulation of $P_{n+3}$ provides a quiver of type $A_n$.

 \item The moduli space ${\cal X}_{G,S}$ parametrising $G$-local systems on an oriented surface $S$ with punctures, equipped with a reduction of the structure group to a Borel subgroup near every puncture.
-Here $G$ is a split reductive algebraic group over $\Q$ with connected center, e.g. $PGL_n$ -- see \cite{FG1}.
-The moduli space assigned to a surface $\widehat S$ is discussed in Section 2.3.
+Here $G$ is a split reductive algebraic group over $\Q$ with connected center, e.g. $PGL_n$ \cite{FG1}.
+The moduli space assigned to a decorated surface ${\Bbb S}$ is discussed in Section 2.3.

 \end{enumerate}